 Visa Processing and Impact on Travel Options

-The U.S. Department of State (“DOS”) initially suspended routine visa processing in March 2020 due to COVID-19 and began phased reopenings across Consulates starting in July 2020.
-The Consulates have resumed routine visa services on a post-by-post basis, but most Consulates are still operating at reduced capacity and offering only very limited services.
-Some Consulates resumed routine visa services only to reduce their capacity in October due to the increase of COVID cases in a number of countries.
-The DOS is unable to provide dates on when each Consulate will resume specific visa services or when all posts will return to pre-COVID processing times.
-Most Consulates do have emergency and “mission-critical” services available on a case-by-case basis.
-Please be sure to check the U.S. Consulate website in advance to confirm current rules on visa issuance.
+The U.S. Department of State (“DOS”) initially suspended routine visa processing in March 2020 due to COVID-19 and began phased reopenings across consulates starting in July 2020.
+The consulates have resumed routine visa services on a post-by-post basis, but most consulates are still operating at reduced capacity and offering only very limited services.
+Some consulates resumed routine visa services only to reduce their capacity in October due to the increase of COVID-19 cases in a number of countries.
+The DOS is unable to provide dates on when each consulate will resume specific visa services or when all posts will return to pre–COVID-19 processing times.
+Most consulates do have emergency and “mission-critical” services available on a case-by-case basis.
+Please be sure to check the U.S. consulate website in advance to confirm current rules on visa issuance.

 Entry into the U.S.

-In addition to the COVID-19 Test Order issued by the CDC when entering the U.S. following international travel, foreign nationals should be prepared to answer questions from a Customs and Border Protection officer regarding the nature of proposed entry and qualifications for a designated waiver or exemption.
+In addition to adhering to the requirements in the COVID-19 test order issued by the CDC when entering the U.S. following international travel, foreign nationals should be prepared to answer questions from a Customs and Border Protection Officer regarding the nature of proposed entry and qualifications for a designated waiver or exemption.
 All foreign nationals should carry documentation evidencing status as well as any documentation supporting the individual’s specific exemption from the travel ban or waiver requests.
 Visit the Mintz Resources page here for details on required documents for travel.